NunoAGoncalves/LeetCode_100days/README.md

 Split a String in Balanced Strings - Completed on 05/08/2020 ✓

 Minimum Time Visiting All Points - Completed on 06/08/2020 ✓

+Find All Duplicates in an Array - Completed on 07/08/2020 ✓

 ## Description